 Use these links and resources to help you with your research into Modesto’s heritage architecture and landscapes.
+Start your project by reading and completing the tasks in the Modesto Art Museum publication, Researching Your Modesto Property.

 Online Editions of City and County Print Resources: